hathawayj/medium-data/README.md

 You can read much more about the in-memory Arrow format under their [format documentation](https://arrow.apache.org/docs/format/Columnar.html).
 The key aspect of Arrow is 'in-memory' storage.
 Once we save those files for latter use they are stored outside of memory.
 For data scientists, the two most used formats are `.parquet` and `.feather`.

-These new file formats allows Python and R to wrangle data that is larger than memory in a performant manner.
+These new file format allows Python and R to wrangle data that is larger than memory in a performant manner.
 The Python package [pyarrow](https://arrow.apache.org/docs/python/index.html) and R [arrow](https://arrow.apache.org/docs/r/) packages provide access to each of these file formats.

 ## Parquet files